Pegasus Springs receives $22K grant from The Home Depot Foundation

 The $22,000 grant will support the completion of interior office space to accommodate persons with disabilities involved in the various programs Pegasus Springs provides to U.S. Military Veterans and children and adults with cognitive, emotional and physical disabilities, using Equine Assisted Activities and Therapies.

-The Home Depot Foundation states that Pegasus Springs, a 501(c)(3) federally recognized nonprofit organization located in Iosco County, serves all of Northeast Michigan as the only full-service adaptive riding center.
+The Home Depot Foundation states that Pegasus Springs, a 501©(3) federally recognized nonprofit organization located in Iosco County, serves all of Northeast Michigan as the only full-service adaptive riding center.

 In Pegasus Springs’ sixth year providing these services, the expansion of the programs and services they offer has become a reality.
 “This very generous gift will allow our organization to serve individuals year-round with ADA designed office space, activity room and bathroom facilities inside the new 72’ x 160’ indoor arena that we will be leasing,” said Pegasus Springs’ Founder and Executive Director Barb Clare.